rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 - **Regional Customer Pain Analysis:** Evaluation of late-delivery pain by customer state, focusing on late order volume, late rate, and model-adjusted carrier delay.

-The Python code used for data cleaning, validation, feature engineering, EDA, and final master table construction can be found [here](notebooks/01_data_processing_eda.ipynb).
+The Python code used for data cleaning, validation, feature engineering, EDA, and final master table can be found [here](notebooks/01_data_processing_eda.ipynb).

-The Python code used to build the linear regression benchmark model and model-adjusted customer-state carrier priority analysis can be found [here](notebooks/02_linear_regression_model.ipynb).
+The Python code used to build the linear regression benchmark model and customer-state carrier prioritization can be found [here](notebooks/02_linear_regression_model.ipynb).

 ## Power BI Dashboard Walkthrough